-Who Uses the 2013-2014 Catalog?
+Who Uses the 2014-2015 Catalog?

-- New freshmen who began during the Summer 2013 term, Fall 2013 semester, or the Spring 2014 semester. - Re-entering students who have earned no credit during the Summer 2012 term through Spring 2013 semester. - Any prior student who elects to use the 2013-2014 General Catalog to replace the Catalog when he/she began at Jefferson College. - Students who began at Jefferson College more than seven years ago and have been continuously enrolled will have an appropriate catalog substitution established by the Director of Admissions and Student Records.
+- New freshmen who began during the Fall 2014 semester, Spring 2015 semester, or the Summer 2015 term. - Re-entering students who have earned no credit during the Fall 2013 semester through Summer 2014 term. - Any prior student who elects to use the 2014-2015 General Catalog to replace the Catalog when he/she began at Jefferson College. - Students who began at Jefferson College more than seven years ago and have been continuously enrolled will have an appropriate catalog substitution established by the Registrar.